JadeAbel/ToDoList/README.md

 # ToDoList

-## Basic Task Editor
+## Rather than ToDo, these are reminders of what not to do <3

-Project Title: ToDo List
+Project Title: ToDo List (To Don't - Things to avoid.)

-Description: Basic ToDo List, with ability to add and delete tasks.
-The React Form is housed within the js, which is not best practice.
-This has been refactored in RefactorFormCompoenent.
+Description: This list has the basic functionality that you'd expect with a ToDo List.
+You can remove current items and add to the list.

 Usage: List making